TRANSITION AND TRANSFORMATION – COACHING MILITARY VETERANS AND MORE. Foundations –Distinctions. Part 2 of 4

 Service Members honor Authority and Subject Matter Experts.
 When you create a respectful foundation, speak from a place of confidence and competence. *Remember you don’t need to know her or his experience in detail.
 You are just demonstrating you have her back – you will support him, as you know how to do this; meaning coaching people to uncover and transform their potential for the next chapters in their lives is what you do best.

-Often veterans take on life trajectories based off of narrow sources and others’ opinions.
-Help them to identify interests, strengths and goals they have (career, financial, educational, social etc.) by encouraging them to explore what value these bring to their lives.
+Often veterans take on life trajectories based on narrow sources and others’ opinions.
+Help them to identify interests, strengths, and goals they have (career, financial, educational, social, etc.) by encouraging them to explore what value these bring to their lives.
 Empower them to choose.

 Extra!
 (Free download – interest checklist) – >> Free Download <<

 Jessi LaCosta is a CCE-Board Certified Coach, Author, Professional Speaker & founder of BlueRio Strategies and its Hawk Collaborative.
 LaCosta is known for groundbreaking training approaches for coaches at the beginning, intermediate and advanced levels.
 She is proud to have launched the USA’s first-ever *BCC-Approved Coach Training course with a focus on supporting veterans in their life-mapping and transitions to the civilian sector.
 LaCosta also offers innovative BCC-approved leadership and resilience coach training.

 Find out more here about CCE >> CCE <<